Croatia

 (d) Who will be the supervisory authority and how are they preparing the market?

-The text of the bill determines that the supervisory authority for the Republic of Croatia should be the Security and Intelligence Agency (Cro.: “Sigurnosno obavještajna agencija – SOA”) and within the Agency The National Cyber Security Center should be established, which has been widely criticised during the public consultation procedure, as it rises questions of independence, conflict of interest, etc.
+The supervisory authority of Croatia is the Security and Intelligence Agency (Cro.: “Sigurnosno obavještajna agencija – SOA”).
+Within this body, the National Cyber Security Center will be established, which has been widely criticised during the public consultation procedure as it raises questions of independence, conflict of interest, etc.

 (e) What should you be doing/on the lookout for?